Kayenta Mine: Water resources

 Two main washes – Moenkopi Wash and Dinnebito Wash – pass through the mine permit area and eventually run into the Little Colorado River.
 Although mining does not occur in these washes, storm water runoff from areas disturbed by mining activities could potentially degrade the quality of water going into them.
 To prevent degradation of surface waters, sedimentation ponds are constructed under the mine's surface water protection program.
 Water quality is monitored and controlled at these ponds, as well as at livestock watering ponds, seeps and storm water runoff.
 The program is regulated through the US EPA's National Pollutant Discharge Elimination System under NPDES permit No. NN0022179, and Multi-Sector General Permit No. AZR05000I.

-The mine pumps about 1240 acre-ft of ground water per year from the Navajo aquifer (aka N-aquifer).
+The mine pumps about 1240 acre-ft of ground water per year from the Navajo aquifer (a.k.a.
+N-aquifer).
 The water is used primarily for dust control, with about 60 acre.ft made available to area residents.
 Up until December 2005, the Black Mesa mine had used ground water to slurry coal through a 273 mi pipeline to the Mohave Generating Station.
 Until the station was shut down, the combined water usage by both mines had been 4450 acre.ft per year.